Tuesday, March 10, 2009

 Light Light, designed in 1984 and produced by Alias, was one of the pieces that helped Meda enter a design career from his background in engineering.
 It is a wonder of composite materials, utilizing the strengths of each material as reinforcement against the vulnerabilities of the other materials.
 Drawing from lightweight processes in the aerospace and racing industries, a honeycomb core of Nomex is sandwiched between layers of carbon fiber fabric.
 The result was the lightest traditional chair that had ever been industrially produced.
 Through economy of material and implementation of new materials, Meda was able to make this chair successful in 1984.
 However, in a contemporary context the worth of the piece may be more questionable.
 It does not address issues regarding the reuse of the chair, recyclability if it can’t be reused, or ethics/ecology of production methods.

 Although it did not win Meda additional fame or awards, Partner, designed in 2000 for Kartell (and also designed with Paolo Rizzatto), suffers from a lack of ecological considerations before and after use.
 In this bookcase, two sheets of aluminum are used to rigidify a transparent plastic honeycomb structure.
 A special robot was designed to affix the sheets to the structure, using 80 plastic tacks for each shelf of the bookcase.
 Although this piece was produced in our current century, the hi-tech fabrication process has totally negated any chance at easily recycling the piece after it has reached its end of use.
 Tremendously stable (and relatively expensive), the object itself can be considered one that will be around for quite some time; most likely until the next time one redecorates, which is only a few years for the high-class establishments who purchase Kartell designs.
+The three designs mentioned above were all included in his lecture, as they were technological achievements.
+While they are very interesting from a design history perspective, I had hoped that he would show us more of a build-up to his groundbreaking (at least for his portfolio) Solar Bottle, which has been designed to purify water using only solar energy.
+Meda hopes that it will be sold for €1.50 when it is put into production in developing nations.
+When researching his design work, I found several pieces that won little acclaim, but that, like the Solar Bottle, were ethically sensitive.

 Water, designed in 2001 for Arabia Finland, is a carafe meant to celebrate the use of tap water for those in developed countries.
 Drinking from the tap will reduce the amount of plastic bottles and other disposable storage vessels from entering the waste cycle.
 Kalura, a project for Alessi, combines hi-tech ceramics with an antiquated object: a food warmer.
 Made almost at the same time as Water, this piece re-presents a technology used by peasants to conserve the use of cooking fuel.
 As the ceramic stores heat very well, it can be used to keep food warm well after it has been cooked.